Introduction to the artificial neural network-based variational Monte Carlo method: Variational Monte Carlo method

 This also means that the expectation value $E[\theta]$ has a global minimum that is larger or equal to the GS energy.
 Minimizing the energy functional with respect to the parameters identifies the function that provides the best approximation to the GS within the variational family $\psi_\theta$.
-Moreover, considering the scope of this work, the Hamiltonian will be written simply as the sum of kinetic energy and potential energy $\mathcal H = \hat K + V(\vct x)$, where $\vct x = \{q_1, q_2, ..., q_{ND}\}$ are the coordinates of all system components, $N$ being the number of components, and $D$ the number of spacial dimensions considered.
+Moreover, considering the scope of this work, the Hamiltonian will be written simply as the sum of kinetic energy and potential energy $\mathcal H = \hat K + V(\vct x)$.

 Several interesting systems can be studied throughout trial wave functions.
 However, the high dimensionality of the integrals involved in \cref{eq:exp-h} often makes the analytical computation prohibitive.
 The variational Monte Carlo (VMC) method is the key to overcome this limitation.
 The formulation of the method requires to rewrite the energy expectation value in terms of the probability density function (PDF) $ p ( \vct x ) = \nf { | \psi_\theta (\vct x)|^2 } { \mathcal N } \ , $ where the normalization factor is given by $ \mathcal N = \int d\vct x \ | \psi_\theta (\vct x)|^2 ~, $ and in terms of the local energy function, which is written as $ E_L(\vct x) = \psi_\theta^{-1} (\vct x)~ \mathcal H~ \psi_\theta(\vct x) ~. $ By doing so, the energy expectation value reads